infinitered/ignite/docs/Components-TextField.md

 ### `inputStyle`

-The `inputStyle` prop is optional.
-It overrides the input style.
+The `inputStyle` optional prop is an object used to override the input style.

 ```tsx
 <TextField